 No-scalpel vasectomies at our clinic provide a safe and virtually painless alternative to conventional vasectomy using a scalpel.
-Studies show that no-scalpel vasectomies have a complication rate eight times lower than conventional approaches and involve less discomfort – espescially when coupled with no-needle freezing like we do at Intramed.
+Studies show that no-scalpel vasectomies have a complication rate eight times lower than conventional approaches and involve less discomfort – especially when coupled with no-needle freezing and optional nitrous oxide sedation, like we do at Intramed.

 Intramed Medical Centre is a Canadian leader in the introduction of the no scalpel and no needle vasectomy procedure.
 Our surgical team has world-class training and support, and we are proud to operate at the highest standard of medical excellence.

 Please contact us for a consultation today if you are considering vasectomy.
 You are in good hands with Dr. Crouse and Intramed, where we perform 2000 vasectomies annually.

 No-scalpel vasectomy is different from a conventional vasectomy in the way the doctor gets to the tubes, not in the way he blocks them.
 In addition, an improved method of local anesthesia, the no-needle method, helps make the procedure virtually painless.

 In a conventional vasectomy, after the scrotum has been numbed with a local anesthetic, the doctor makes two cuts in the skin and lifts out each tube in turn, cutting and blocking them.
 Then the doctor stitches the cuts closed.
 The third image below (far right) shows the incision and stitches with a conventional vasectomy procedure – different from our no-scalpel technique.